pokt-network/smt/MerkleSumTree.md

 #### General Tree Structure

-The only nodes that hold a separate sum value are the `sumLeafNode` nodes, while all other nodes store their sum as part of their digest.
-For the purposes of visualization, the sum is included in all nodes.
+None of the nodes have a different structure to the regular SMT, but the digests of nodes now include their sum as described above and the sum is included in the leaf node's value.
+For the purposes of visualization, the sum is included in all nodes as an extra field.

 ```mermaid
 graph TB